Pop0097/Dis-COVID/README.md

 ## How we built it

 HTML5 and CSS3 were used to structure and style the web application.
 Javascript was used to integrate [Firebase](https://firebase.google.com/) into the application.
 To create user accounts, the authentication feature in Firebase was used.
 [Cloud Firestore](https://firebase.google.com/docs/firestore/) was used to store all information relating to the posts (titles, tags, images, descriptions, etc.).
 We implemented [Cloud Storage](https://firebase.google.com/docs/storage/) to store all uploaded images.
+To host the website we used [Heroku](https://www.heroku.com/what) that automatically deploys from this repository.

 ## Challenges we ran into